-The question of whether or not carbon dioxide (CO2) is bad for the planet is a complex one.
-CO2 is a natural result of life and a vital part of the growth cycle of plants.
-However, an excess of CO2 probably causes climate change, altering Earth's ecological balance and threatening most living things.
+Too much carbon dioxide in the atmosphere is not good for the planet or other living creatures.
+While CO2 is a natural result of life, and a vital part of the growth cycle of plants, too much of it in the atmospheric bubble that surrounds the Earth traps the heat from the sun, raising temperatures on Earth.
 If humanity cannot reduce its CO2 output, the planet faces an uncertain future.

 The Carbon Cycle